tapfortap/AdobeAir/README.md

   .
   .

-// show another app wall add (Note that we do not need to call
+// show another app wall ad (Note that we do not need to call
 // prepareAppWall() again)
 tft.showwAppWall();
 ```